awsdocs/amazon-workspaces-administration-guide/doc_source/data-protection.md

 ## Encryption in Transit<a name="encryption-transit"></a>

-Data in\-transit is encrypted using TLS 1\.2 encryption and SigV4 request signing\.
-The PCOIP protocol uses encrypted UDP traffic, with AES encryption, for streaming pixels\.
+For PCoIP, data in\-transit is encrypted using TLS 1\.2 encryption and SigV4 request signing\.
+The PCoIP protocol uses encrypted UDP traffic, with AES encryption, for streaming pixels\.

+For WorkSpaces Streaming Protocol \(WSP\), streaming and control data in\-transit is encrypted using DTLS 1\.2 encryption for UDP traffic and TLS 1\.2 encryption for TCP traffic, with AES\-256 ciphers\.